arhohuttunen/arhohuttunen.com/content/posts/junit-5-gradle-example/index.md

 title: JUnit 5 Gradle Example
 subtitle: Running Tests with Gradle
 date: 2018-01-01
+summary: This guide shows how to configure Gradle for JUnit 5, including adding dependencies and enabling the JUnit platform for running tests.
+It covers both modern Gradle versions with native support and older versions using the JUnit Gradle plugin.
+By the end, you'll be able to run JUnit 5 tests successfully in your Gradle projects.
+description: Learn how to set up JUnit 5 with Gradle, add required dependencies, configure the plugin, and run tests on both new and older Gradle versions.
 categories:
   - Java
 tags:
   - testing
-summary: Learn how to get the required dependencies for writing JUnit 5 tests with Gradle.
-Also, learn how to configure the JUnit Gradle plugin to run the tests.
 ---

 In this JUnit 5 Gradle example, we will learn how to get the required dependencies for writing JUnit 5 tests with Gradle.
 Also, we will learn how to configure the JUnit Gradle plugin to run the tests.